 Archaebacteria have a single cell membrane with mostly only ether lipids, rather than esters as in other groups, and many live in conditions where those would not be stable like very high temperature or acidic water.
 Most have cell walls but no peptidoglycan, and flagella when present are also a unique type that grows at the base rather than the tip.

 These are the closest relatives of eukaryotes, sharing a number of genetic features.
-They are often considered separate from the bacteria as the Archaea, though this generally presumes the rest all form a single lineage in their absence, and there is reason to think some are instead closer to them than to others.
+They are often considered separate from the bacteria as the Archaea, generally presuming the rest form a single lineage in their absence.
+There is though reason to think some are also closer to them than to the others, particularly Planctobacteria.

 Halobacteriales, the halobacteria, are found in hypersaline habitats such as salt lakes, spoiled salted meats, and salterns.
 These are typically aerobic and chemoorganotrophic, but many can also use energy from light or conduct anaerobic respiration.
 They variously take the form of cocci, rods, or irregular cells, and with few exceptions are coloured bright red.